How scientific facts are being drowned out on social media

 I’m a sceptical person by nature.
 I struggle to believe anything at face value and I find it difficult to just take someone’s word for something.
 I like evidence.
 I like facts.
 In science, facts and information are currency.
 They pave the way to new discoveries, new inventions, improvements and more.
 Quite often some of the things I learn are difficult to get my head around.
 I can’t just absorb what I’m taught.
 I have to go back home and do more reading and study.
 It’s not easy but it’s worth it.
 I love learning and finding out new information.

 Recently, I’ve been angered and shocked at the vocal minority that has taken it upon themselves to dispute science and experts with their own “facts”.
-With the ease of social media, these incorrect ideas seep their way through people’s newsfeeds and unconscious.
-Whether we realise or not, we are exposed to incorrect information.
+With the ease of social media outreach, these incorrect ideas seep their way through people’s newsfeeds and unconscious.
+Whether we realise it or not, we are exposed to incorrect information.
 We are exposed to anecdotes, not fact.
 We are exposed to people who don’t have a good understanding of science.
 These are the people who scare me the most.
 People who manipulate knowledge or attempt to discuss a topic which they really do not understand.

 It is perfectly understandable to not know much about some topics.
 I, for one, know very little about history and would never attempt to dispute a historian.
 Another example is if I were to dispute a painter over the correct technique or type of paint to use – I haven’t a clue.
 I don’t mind not knowing.
 It’s impossible to know everything; jack of all trades, master of none sort of thing.